Visiting Malaysia and on a short timeframe? Or in Malaysia or Singapore and looking for short getaway in Malaysia ideas?

-Sunway Lagoon is like a whole city.
+Sunway Lagoon is like a whole city – it’s not just a theme park.
 While there is the theme park itself, there is also the Sunway Pyramid shopping mall and many hotels right on site.
 If you tire of the theme park, you can also swim in your hotel pool, ice skate at the shopping mall or watch a movie at the cinemas.
 This place is tailor-made for the most fun short escape Malaysia offers.

-The theme park itself is open daily and consists of six different lands.
+The theme park is open daily and consists of seven different lands.
 You can cool down in the Water Park, meet animals in the Wildlife Park or be scared in the Scream Park.
-Kids will also love the Nickelodeon Lost Lagoon where they can meet their favourite characters or go on rides especially for younger kids.
+Kids will also love the Sunway Lost Lagoon where there are plenty of ways to get wet for families.

-We recommend staying at the Sunway Resort Hotel and Spa so you don’t miss a moment of fun.
+If you do decide to bring the kids here, we recommend staying right on site at the Sunway Resort Hotel and Spa.
+This way you won’t miss a single second of fun.
 More details here.

 3. Sea-Top Relaxation At Lexis Hibiscus Port Dickson

-Lexis Hibiscus is our favourite.
+Lexis Hibiscus is our absolute favourite resort.
 This resort not only has many over-water villas (the most in the world according to Guinness!) that form the shape of a hibiscus from the air (look out for it when flying into KL Airport!) but also has a Guinness world record for the resort with the most pools in the world.
 This is because all of these over-water villas also have their own private pools on the back.
-They are amazing!

 We could spend a whole short break in Malaysia just in this pool!
 But the resort also offers a lot more.
-There are big pools, a pool bar, playground, an inflatable water park, kids playcentre, photo booth, gym, sauna, games rooms, shop, multiple restaurants, an outside food court on the beach, bicycles, water spots, helicopter rides, archery and so much more.
+There are big pools, a pool bar, playground, kids playcentre, gym, shop, multiple restaurants, bicycles, water sports, archery and so much more.

 The Lexis Hibiscus is also located in a great spot to explore more of Port Dickson with the lovely Blue Lagoon just a (hot) walk or short taxi or drive away.